zells/dish/readme.md

 ## Concepts

 A *Zell* encapsulates behaviour.
 Each zell has a unique *Address* which can be used to send it asynchronous *Messages* with arbitrary but structured content.
-Each Message is delivered exactly once if the receiver can be found.
+Each Message is then exactly once if the receiver can be found.

 Zells live on a *Dish*.
 A Dish can be connected to other Dish, forming a *Network* of Zells.
 Messages can be sent to any Zell on the Network using its Address, regardless of the physical location of the Zell's Dish.